cyberconcepts/cybertools/plugin/README.txt

   >>> mod1.show()
   mod1.show() executed

-We now append additional code to mod1 and see if it is reloaded automatically;
+We now append additional code to mod1 and see if it is reloaded automatically.
-in order to create a sufficient time difference we change the stored setting.
-We also have to remove the .pyc file, otherwise Python will refuse to recompile the source file because the modification time is not changed during the run of the test script.

-  >>> from cybertools.plugin.manage import modules
-  >>> modules['cybertools.plugin.testing.mod1'].timeStamp -= 2
-  >>> os.remove(os.path.join(basePath, 'mod1.pyc'))

   >>> src = '''    print 'now changed...'
   ...